-The School of Social Work and School of Law have established a dual degree that offers students an opportunity to integrate each profession’s conceptual frameworks, knowledge bases, and practice skills through a program of study that would enhance their work as effective practitioners in today’s complex legal and social service environments.
+The MSSW/JD dual degree offers students an opportunity to integrate each profession’s conceptual frameworks, knowledge bases, and practice skills through a program of study that would enhance their work as effective practitioners in today’s complex legal and social service environments.

 - Students interested in pursuing this degree may choose either the Clinical or the Administration and Policy Practice (APP) concentration in social work.

 - The MSSW/JD dual degree program is designed so that students can earn an MSSW and JD degree in four years rather than the five years required to complete the two degrees independently.
 Download the program of work (PDF).

 Social work and law share much in common and represent one significant area of interdisciplinary convergence.
 In professional practice, the unique knowledge and skills of lawyers and social workers often converge in fields of practice such as child welfare, juvenile justice, mental health, family mediation, domestic violence, immigration, housing, and legal aid to the poor.
 Both social workers and lawyers have a deep and abiding professional commitment to client advocacy and social justice.
 And they often serve the same client populations; people who have been disenfranchised and oppressed by unfair public policies, personal circumstances, or the actions and inactions of others.